 Most drilling contracts are awarded based on competitive bidding.
-The rates specified in drilling contracts vary depending upon the type of rig employed, equipment and services supplied, geographic location, term of the contract, competitive conditions and other variables.
-Our contracts generally provide for an operating dayrate during drilling operations, with lower rates for periods of equipment downtime, customer stoppage, adverse weather or other conditions, and no payment when certain conditions continue beyond contractually established parameters.
-When a rig mobilizes to or demobilizes from an operating area, the contract typically provides for a different dayrate or specified fixed payments during mobilization or demobilization.
-The terms of most of our contracts are based on either a specified period of time or the time required to drill a specified number of wells.
+The rates specified in drilling contracts vary depending upon the type of rig employed, equipment and services supplied, crew complement, geographic location, term of the contract, competitive conditions and other variables.
+Our contracts generally provide for an operating dayrate during drilling operations, with lower rates for periods of equipment downtime, customer stoppage, well-to-well rig moves, adverse weather or other conditions, and no payment when certain conditions continue beyond contractually established parameters.
+Contracts typically provide for a different dayrate or specified fixed payments during mobilization or demobilization.
+The terms of most of our contracts are based on either a specified period of time or a specified number of wells.
 The contract term in some instances may be extended by the customer exercising options for an additional time period or for the drilling of additional wells, or by exercising a right of first refusal.
 Most of our contracts allow termination by the customer prior to the end of the term without penalty under certain circumstances, such as the loss of or major damage to the drilling unit or other events that cause the suspension of drilling operations beyond a specified period of time.
 See "Certain of our contracts are subject to cancellation by our customers without penalty and with little or no notice." in Item 1A.
 Risk Factors.
 Certain contracts require the customer to pay an early termination fee if the customer terminates a contract before the end of the term without cause.
 Our project services contracts include engineering, procurement, and project management consulting, for which we are compensated through labor rates and cost plus markup basis for non-labor items.

 Rental tools contracts are typically on a dayrate basis with rates determined based on type of equipment and competitive conditions.
-Rental rates generally apply from the time the equipment leaves our facility until it is returned.
+Historically, rental rates generally applied from the time the equipment leaves our facility until it is returned; however, due to current market conditions, rental rates may apply only when the customer is actually using the equipment and the customer is not charged when the equipment is not in use.
 Rental contracts generally require the customer to pay for lost-in-hole or damaged equipment.
+Some of the services provided in the rental tools segment are billed per well section with pricing determined by the length and diameter of the well section